Camp Amalinda has been sensitively built around the rock landscape....

 Power supply: Mains Electricity

-Communications: There is limited cellphone reception in the hills.
-(Best when you're on top!).
+Communications: There is limited cellphone reception in the hills around Amalinda (best when you're on top!).
 Limited WiFi is available in the main area.

 TV & radio: No